CodersTrustPL/project-4-seba-seba-krzysiek-lukasz/README.md

 ## Accouting-system
 Accounting system with possibility to add invoices, calculate taxes, generate PDFs and send emails.
 There are multiple implementations of databases provided to exercise various concepts: sql, no-sql, custom file database.
-The Project contains 8 various REST services, over 0xx test cases and xxx lines of code with 82% test coverage.
+The Project contains 8 various REST services, over 285 test cases and over 23 000 lines of code with 82% test coverage.

 ## Code style